Focusing Oriented Therapy + Focusing Oriented Art Therapy

 This psychosomatic approach provides definitive opportunities for growth and development, getting in touch with feelings and sensations that lie dormant under the surface until they are met with curiosity and receptivity.
 It is not a matter of reworking the past and experiencing the same feelings; instead, we are looking for the unknown.
 In this sense, focusing oriented therapy sessions differ from other theoretical approaches as the felt sense focuses less on strictly talking and more on coming into the body.
 Change can occur through shifts in realizations as they are experienced through physiological tension reduction.

 I’m a big fan of Focusing Oriented Therapy because it leads beautifully into Expressive Arts and Art Therapy.
 We express the felt sense through the arts, looking for the image or words/phrases that come from our natural creative intelligence.
 As we work with artistic reflection and mirroring, we come to understand that this innate intelligence has something to say.
 It speaks of our fears, our secrets, our desires, our needs, our wants.
 And it seeks its expression through the art form in an integrative way that allows for us to see where the felt sense begins and ends in the session.
 The beauty of this is that you are left with a sense of completion as you move from the felt sense to an art(s) product that serves as a take-away that you can use to move forward into solutions, seeing tangible areas of growth and change.

 I love Focusing Oriented Therapy and would like to share my experiences and knowledge with you.
-As a current student, I would like to offer a discount to clients wishing to work with me.
-Please contact me at (778)389-9234 for more information and to submit your application for approval.
+Please contact me at (778)389-9234 for more information.